 Credit and liquidity issues in the financial markets have a direct impact on the flow of capital to the commercial real estate market.
 Real estate purchases are often financed with debt, and as a result, credit and liquidity impact transaction activity and prices.
 Movements of interest rates in one direction, whether increasing or decreasing, could adversely or positively affect the operations and income potential of commercial real estate properties, as well as lender and equity underwriting for real estate investments.
-These changes directly influence investor demand for commercial real estate investments and what they are willing to pay.
+These changes directly influence investor demand for commercial real estate investments.
 Furthermore, the use of debt or loan-to-value ratios can shift along with lender confidence and underwriting standards.
 At times of heightened uncertainty or liquidity issues, loan-to-values decline, requiring buyers to provide more equity and take more risk to close deals.

-The capital markets have been at the heart of the commercial real estate transaction slowdown over the last two years.
-The combination of sustained higher interest rates with tighter lender underwriting, reduced loan-to-value standards and a broad-based reduction in the volume of available debt capital have restrained market liquidity.
-This has forced investors to recalibrate their underwriting.
-This widened the buyer/seller expectation gap and reduced trading throughout 2023 and 2024.
+The capital markets remain at the heart of the commercial real estate transaction slowdown.
+The combination of sharply higher interest rates with tighter lender underwriting, reduced loan-to-value standards and a broad-based reduction in the volume of available debt capital have restrained market liquidity and forced investors to recalibrate their underwriting.
+This exacerbated the buyer/seller expectation gap and reduced trading throughout 2023.